trek/strongest_params/README.md

 ```

 ### Nested
-Valiadtions rules for a nested key.
+Validations rules for a nested key.
 These rules will only apply if the key is present.

 ```ruby
 validates_nested :page, presence: false do |page|